 V. To significantly increase awareness and engagement among key stakeholders to enhance support for the protection of FSAs, with special attention to equitable benefits for local communities.
-3. Develop marketing and awareness regional/sub- regional strategies/campaigns for the general public on the importance of healthy aggregations to maintain ecosystem services and socio-economic benefits, initially focused on NG and MS and in support of the FSA Working Group regional communication strategies.
+13. Develop marketing and awareness regional/sub- regional strategies/campaigns for the general public on the importance of healthy aggregations to maintain ecosystem services and socio-economic benefits, initially focused on NG and MS and in support of the FSA Working Group regional communication strategies.
 Number of regional/sub- regional campaigns developed to highlight the relevance of FSA increases.
 Increase in the use of social media to promote conservation of NG and MS FSAs.
 Increase in number of websites promoting productive populations of these two species.
 Increase in online searches for NG and MS FSA topics.
 Increase in FSA campaign products and availability of information and outputs on the two species.
 Information made available on readily accessible websites and in other forms of media, which are regularly updated.
 Reports that evaluate campaign success are produced.
 Countries are interested to promote healthy MS and NG FSAs and to understand their importance for fisheries and livelihoods from both extractive and non-extractive perspectives.
-Management measures for FSA are, wherever possible, incorporated into or adapted from current national management plans and environmental planning Websites utilize the best scientific available information, long with traditional knowledge. -- -- --- -- ---
+Management measures for FSA are, wherever possible, incorporated into or adapted from current national management plans and environmental planning Websites utilize the best scientific available information, long with traditional knowledge. -- --- --- -- ---

 VI.
-To integrate FSA protection into broader planning and ecosystem- scale management initiatives.
+To integrate FSA protection into broader planning and ecosystem - scale management initiatives.
 14. Improve understanding of regional larval connectivity patterns.
 Development of connectivity indices for different FSA source areas based on coupled biophysical models and genetics, as applicable.
 Conduct regional genetic studies to determine the degree of NG and MS larval connectivity Publications that provide new regional and sub- regional connectivity information.
 Maps illustrating genetic larval connectivity for NG and MS. - More funding is available to expand connectivity research efforts.
 15. Identify the possible spatial and/or temporal implications of climate change on the spawning processes of both species. - Thermal tolerance indices and other measures of climate vulnerability are developed and tested. - Publications that provide new information on climate vulnerability or modelling on FSAs of NG and MS. Scientists are able to combine efforts and resources.
 Governments recognize this work as part of the EAF concept and are supportive.

-16. Increase NG and MS FSA protection by improving management of current MPAs or establishment o new MPAs where the conservation of FSAs is included in the objectives MS FSA.
+protection by improving management of current MPAs or establishment of new MPAs where the conservation of FSAs is included in the objectives.
+Increase in number of existing MPA evaluated with respect to conservation of NG and MS FSA.
+At least 5 new MPAs are established across the Caribbean focused on the protection of NG and MS FSAs in the next 10 years.
 MPA management plans evaluated and updated to highlight the protection of NG and MS FSAs. -Legal declaration of at least 5 new MPAs established to increase protection of NG and MS FSA.
 Managers and MPA stakeholders understand the importance of protecting NG and MS FSA.
-MPA stakeholders collaborate in the evaluation and establishment of existing or new MPA management plans. -- --------- --- ---
+MPA stakeholders collaborate in the evaluation and establishment of existing or new MPA management plans. -- -- --- --- ---